ChahwanSong/dms-scheduler/README.md

 # DMS Scheduler

-DMS Scheduler is the FastAPI-based backend responsible for executing and managing Data Moving Service (DMS) tasks initiated by the `dms-frontend`.
-The scheduler persists all state in Redis so Kubernetes restarts or pod rescheduling do not lose any task metadata.
+DMS Scheduler is a FastAPI-based backend for orchestrating Data Moving Service (DMS) tasks initiated by `dms-frontend`.
+The scheduler persists state in Redis so pods can restart without losing task metadata or logs.

 ## Overview
 - Receives task submissions from `dms-frontend` and persists task metadata (status, logs, parameters, results) in Redis.